Citizenship application for a child

 A child who is not granted Finnish citizenship automatically on the basis of the mother’s or father’s nationality, the parents’ marriage, or by declaration, may become a Finnish citizen by application.

 An adoptive child under the age of 12 will automatically become a Finnish citizen if at least one of the adoptive parents is a Finnish citizen and the adoption is valid in Finland.
-The Local Register Office will enter the child’s Finnish citizenship in the Population Information System.
+The Digital and Population Services Agency will enter the child’s Finnish citizenship in the Population Information System.
 An adoptive child of 12–17 years of age may become a Finnish citizen by declaration.

 Please note!
 If the adoption decision was made before 1 June 2003, a citizenship application must be submitted for him or her.

 Parents who are foreign nationals

 When a parent who is a foreign national applies for Finnish citizenship for himself or herself by application, the parent may include his or her child as a co-applicant in the application.
 The child must be under 18 years of age and in the parent’s custody.
 In this way, the child may become a Finnish citizen at the same time with his or her parent.
 You will find the co-applicant’s supplement forms on the application’s.
 If the parent applies for citizenship by submitting an application, the co-applicant child must also live in Finland.

 If your child is born while your application or declaration is pending, you can add the child as a co-applicant.
 Fill in a supplement form for your child.
 You will find the supplement form on the application’s or declaration’s own page.
 Bring the supplement form to the same service point where you submitted your own application or declaration.
 Bring the child with you when you submit the form.